pauloddr/articles/fighting-game-in-javascript.md

 The max level of a character will be 100, and each level gives one attribute point to use.

-* Strength - enhances Health damage with melee skills and throws, and Shield damage with melee skills.
+* Strength - enhances melee damage to Health and Shields, and throw damage to Health.
+  * This makes your melee and throw attacks stronger overall.
+  * Throws do not cause Shield damage.
 * Vitality - enhances Health points, Shield points, and Focus points.
+  * This increases your overall survivability.
 * Agility - enhances movement speed, and Shield/Focus recovery speed.
+  * This makes you move faster, even out of danger, so you can recover faster.
-* Dexterity - enhances Focus damage with melee attacks and projectiles, and Shield damage with projectiles.
+* Dexterity - enhances melee, throws, and projectile damage to Focus.
+  * Causes your attacks to hit more accurately, stunning your enemies faster.
-* Intelligence - enhances Special points gained by using skills, and Health damage with projectiles.
+* Intelligence - enhances Special points gained by using skills, and projectile damage to Health and Shields.
+  * Enhances your "spirit", causing your projectiles to be stronger.
+  * You also execute your skills more intelligently and efficiently, yielding more benefits in the form of additional Special points earned.
-* Charisma - reduces the time Focus and Shield begin recovering after being attacked, and reduces stun duration.
+* Charisma - reduces the time Focus and Shield begin recovering after you stop receiving attacks, and reduces stun duration.
+  * You are loved!
+The support of your fans brings you to your feet faster! :)

+Along with Custom Characters, Canon and NPC Characters will also have their builds based on this system.

+Each point increases the mentioned attributes by 1% each.
+So Vitality enhances HP by 50% when 50 points are invested, making it reach 1200 points.

+It's a linear system, without diminishing returns on the base value.
+That way, players won't feel "forced" to balance out their attributes just because investing in a single node is less effective.
+If players want to invest everything in Strength and Vitality, so be it, but they will move and recover slower, cause less stun, have weak SP generation, etc.

+It also brings offense and defense more in line: a character with max offense will take out a character with max defense in the same time it would take if both of them had no bonuses at all.
+No attributes "multiply" around each other: that's why you won't be seeing a mechanic for "damage resistance", for example, because it multiplies around Health points, thus causing potential balance issues.

 ## Multiplayer